kamailio/kamailio-wiki/docs/cookbooks/devel/core.md

 list.
 The usefulness of this test is to select the messages that has to be processed locally or has to be forwarded to another server.

-See "alias" to add hostnames,IP addresses and aliases to the list.
+See "alias" to add hostnames, IP addresses and aliases to the list.

 Example of usage: